GustavoDenobi/VisualPerceptron/README.md

 # VisualPerceptron

 The VisualPerceptron is a project meant for visualization of the learning process of a Perceptron.
-It was originally designed to be used as an example of such algorithm in a class about Neural Networks.
+It was originally designed to be used as an example of such algorithm in a class I taught about Neural Networks.

 The original implementation uses PyQT to provide a GUI, in which the user can tune some parameters, feed some data visually and watch the Perceptron learning (or not) how to classify the given data.